[Image description: The Ray family, a young family with two small children, jumping and dancing on a large bed together.]

 Okay, slow down.

-Hi – I’m Ashia Ray, the lady who writes all the words and does all the things for BFL.
+Hi – I’m Ashia Ray (they or she), the person who writes all the words and does all the things for RL.
 That’s a picture of me and my family above.
 I personally analyze and research every topic and book we feature (and sooo many terrible ones we don’t.)

 At BFL, you can find engaging stories that don’t suck and bore you (and your kids) to death.
 We focus on picture books because parents struggling to afford groceries can pick up books at the library for free.
 We start these discussions with books at story time because this a safe, non-judgemental space for most families.
 We focus on books for kids from birth to age 7 because little brains start forming implicit bias at birth.